macmiranda/macmiranda/README.md

 👀 I’m interested in DevSecOps, ML, Python, Automation tools (yes, even Power Automate), Threat Research and Blockchain technologies.

-🌱 I’m currently building up my Python skills and studying for the ComptTIA CySA+ and the CKS exams.
+🌱 I’m currently building up my Go and Python skills and studying for the the CKS exam.

+🏆 Certified LFCS, CKA, CySA+ and CCNA

 📫 You can reach me via https://linkedin.com/in/macmiranda/